abatilo/blog/about/index.md

 layout: about
 ---

 My name is Aaron.
-I read a lot about programming and I think a lot about programming.
-Every now and then I feel like writing about programming.
-If what I'm writing is short, you'll probably find it on my [Twitter](https://www.twitter.com/aaronbatilo).
-If the writing needs more space, you'll find it here instead.
+I'm currently an Android Developer for a startup in Colorado, but in the past I've had jobs with multiple different full tech stacks, I've worked as a system administrator, and I've contracted small projects before.
+I've also worked on data visualization projects, social network analysis, and malware analysis.
+I did undergraduate research in natural language processing and I think machine learning is really cool.

-Also, feel free to email me at: [AaronBatilo@gmail.com](mailto:AaronBatilo@gmail.com) if you feel like chatting.
+I like to learn and consider myself at least average at it.
+I also like to write and consider myself at least average at it.